Eren121/ns3-roce/simulation/src/wifi/doc/wifi.rst

 where the backoff timer duration is lazily calculated whenever needed since it is claimed to have much better performance than the simpler recurring timer solution.

+The backoff procedure of DCF is described in section 9.2.5.2 of [ieee80211]_.

+*  “The backoff procedure shall be invoked for a STA to transfer a frame when finding the medium busy as indicated by either the physical or virtual CS mechanism.”
+*  “A backoff procedure shall be performed immediately after the end of every transmission with the More Fragments bit set to 0 of an MPDU of type Data, Management, or Control with subtype PS-Poll, even if no additional transmissions are currently queued.”

+Thus, if the queue is empty, a newly arrived packet should be transmitted immediately after channel is sensed idle for DIFS.
+If queue is not empty and after a successful MPDU that has no more fragments, a node should also start the backoff timer.

+Some users have observed that the 802.11 MAC with an empty queue on an idle channel will transmit the first frame arriving to the model immediately without waiting for DIFS or backoff, and wonder whether this is compliant.
+According to the standard, “The backoff procedure shall be invoked for a STA to transfer a frame when finding the medium busy as indicated by either the physical or virtual CS mechanism.”
+So in this case, the medium is not found to be busy in recent past and the station can transmit immediately.

 The higher-level MAC functions are implemented in a set of other C++ classes and deal with: